FOREX-Aussie at 2-wk low as inflation data opens door to rate cut

 The euro struggled to make much headway, having suffered a setback overnight on renewed worries about Europe’s economic health and ahead of a key bond sale in the Netherlands.

-Some analysts attributed the euro’s recent resilience against the greenback to the fall in U.S. Treasuries yields on weaker economic data, which caused widening in interest rate differentials reinforced by a rise in European risk premia.

-The apparent inability of the currency to break either side of the range means more consolidation is possible, they said, although few were optimistic about the euro in the longer term.
+The apparent inability of the currency to break either side of the range means more consolidation is possible, traders said.

-“We expect EURUSD to resume a weakening trend in coming weeks, with a break of 1.30 opening up a trading target of 1.25 within a 2-3 month horizon,” said Jens Nordvig, global head of FX strategy at Nomura Securities.

 “A distinctly downbeat tone to risk assets in the wake of disappointing manufacturing sentiment surveys in Europe and China and political uncertainties in Europe threatens to engulf markets today,” said Mitul Kotecha of Credit Agricole Corporate and Investment Bank.

-He added that worries over debt sales in the euro zone may push it towards support at $1.3057.
+“It is only a matter of time before the euro succumbs to growing pressure, especially given a likely widening in its growth gap versus the U.S.,” he said, adding that debt sales in the euro zone may push it towards support at $1.3057.

 The U.S. Federal Reserve starts its two-day policy meeting on Tuesday.
 While the bar has been set high for another round of stimulus, the market will nonetheless be keeping a close eye on this meeting given the still-fragile U.S. economic recovery.